BrentBaccala/collaborate/README.md

 1. Check that `vnc_collaborate` installed correctly: `python3 -m vnc_collaborate` should run with no output and no error

-1. Install packages needed to run VNC desktops: `sudo apt install fvwm tightvncserver`
+1. Install packages needed to run VNC desktops: `sudo apt install fvwm tightvncserver ssvnc`

-   Only the window manager (FVWM) and the VNC server are strictly *required*, but some other packages are useful:
+   Only the window manager (FVWM), the VNC server, and the VNC viewer (ssvnc) are strictly *required*, but some other packages are useful:

    1. A terminal; `sudo apt install gnome-terminal`
    1. A web browser; `sudo apt install firefox`